vlc1337/discord-bot/README.md

 maxitems_limit - bool - set a limit on inventory items

+maxslots - integer - primary limit of slots per user

+slot_cost - integer - additional inventory slot price

-maxitems - integer - max items per person
+slot_cost_increase - integer - increase price per each level

 claim_coins - integer - how much to award for claim

 claim_interval - integer - claiming interval(in seconds)

-tester_coin_boost - integer - multiply claimed coins(tester coin's boost)
+How to change max slots limit if I already have a filled database?
+Use this SQL command:

+UPDATE users
+SET space = 5;

+where 5 - your number

+Also change help command if you change items or something

 # **Admin commands**